Rated 4.9/5 by verified buyers

 • Minimum clear door width: 32 inches (34-inch door leaf typical to achieve this)

-• Panic hardware (push bars) required on exit doors serving assembly occupancies with 100+ occupants, educational, and high hazard
+• Panic hardware (push bars) required on exit doors serving assembly or educational occupancies with 100+ occupants, and high-hazard contents areas

-• Fire exit hardware required when the door is in a fire-rated assembly and panic hardware is needed
+• Fire exit hardware required when the door is in a fire-rated assembly and panic hardware is needed; where its listing calls for it, the same assembly also needs intact fire door gasketing for smoke and draft control, which is separate from its fire rating

 • Stair width: minimum 44 inches where serving 50+ occupants (36 inches for fewer)